zepedaj/xerializer/docs/source/content/intro.rst

    {"__type__": "MyClass2", "a": 1, "args": [2, 3], "b": 10, "kwargs": {"c": 20, "d": 30, "args": 40}}

-The :meth:`serializable` decorator takes a ``kwargs_level`` argument that can be used to explicitly choose the more compact syntax (``kwargs_level='root'``) in situations where the user is sure no clashes will occur (detected name clashes will raise an exception).
+The :meth:`~xerializer.serializable` decorator takes a ``kwargs_level`` argument that can be used to explicitly choose the more compact syntax (``kwargs_level='root'``) in situations where the user is sure no clashes will occur (detected name clashes will raise an exception).
 The more verbose but safe syntax can also be set explicitly (``kwargs_level='safe'``).
 By default, the choice is done automatically on-the-fly (``kwargs_level='auto'``).

 Registering custom types
 -------------------------

-By default, all non-abstract class derived from :class:`TypeSerializer` (including those generated automatically for non-abstract :class:`Serilizable` derived types) are automatically registered by module :mod:`xerializer`.
+By default, all non-abstract class derived from :class:`~xerializer.TypeSerializer` (including those generated automatically for non-abstract :class:`~xerializer.Serializable` derived types, and those decorated with :meth:`~xerializer.serializable`) are automatically registered by module :mod:`xerializer`.
 This means that any :class:`Serializer` instantiated after their definition will by default include those plugins.

-This behavior can be customized using class variable ``register`` and metaclass variable ``register_meta``.
-Both variablesa can be used when deriving from both :class:`Serializable` and :class:`TypeSerializer`.
+This behavior can be customized (except for the decorator syntax) using class variable ``register`` and metaclass variable ``register_meta``.
+Both variables can be used when deriving from either :class:`Serializable` or :class:`TypeSerializer`.

 Using the ``register`` class variable
 ========================================

-The first is boolean class variable ``register``, which specifies whether a given class and all its derived children classes will be registered:
+Class variable ``register`` specifies whether a given class and all its derived children classes will be registered:

 .. testcode:: register,register_meta